irsyadtc/video_to_image_sequence_python/README.md

 Video to Image Sequence Converter
 =========

 This python3 code converts video to image sequence for creating dataset.
 It also generates times.txt file which logs the timestamps of the frames.
+The default directories of the output are similar to KITTI dataset folder used in ORB-SLAM2.

 ### How to use
-Set the file to executable
+1. Set the file to executable
 ```
 chmod +x 4_video2framerate_2.py
 ```
+2. Edit 4_video2framerate_2.py file as follows:

 Set your video name in line 6